vitiral/jsoncmd/README.md

 of data.

-**json-cmd** was created because there should be a better way -- let's make command line programs that adhere to a spec similar to json-rpc.
-This does *not* mean that they *are* json-rpc -- no, it is json-rpc for the command line.
+**json-cmd** was created because there should be a better way -- let's make command line programs that adhere to a spec similar to json-rpc but use inferred types to be less error prone.

-Data should be easy to filter, combine and form into new data.
+Data should be easy to filter, combine and form into new data without worrying that you made a minor mistake.
 JSON gives an excellent combination of simplicity and value -- it is language agnostic, typed and human readable.
-Let's make a new shell that uses it -- while still allowing the programs that are written for the new shell to be 100% bash compatible.
+Let's make a new shell that uses it.